lilf4p/ispr-midterm/midterm2/README.md

 where `nodes` is a dictionary that maps the name of the node to the `Bnode` object, `values` is a list of the possible values of the nodes (e.g. `['T', 'F']`) and `g` is the *networkx* graph that represents the network structure.
 The constructor also checks if the network is acyclic and adds nodes without edges to the graph.

-The `sampling()` method of `BayesianNetwork` class implement the Ancestral Sampling algorithm.
+`sampling()` method implement the **Ancestral Sampling algorithm**.
 It takes as input the number of samples to generate and returns a dictionary that maps the sample number to the sample itself.
 It allows also to specify an initial state of the network by adding some evidemce to the network.
 Also a seed can be specified for reproducibility.

 ```python
     def sampling (self, n=1, init: dict = {}, seed: int = None) -> dict: